Syrian jihadists signal acceptance of Idlib deal

 Idlib and adjacent areas are the last stronghold of rebels who rose against President Bashar al-Assad in 2011.
 It is also home to an estimated 3 million people, more than half of whom have already been displaced at least once during the war.

+Last week Turkey said the demilitarized zone had been set up, and Russian President Vladimir Putin has said the zone was effective and no large scale military actions were planned in Idlib.

+Russian and Turkish troops will eventually patrol the zone, according to their agreement.

-Reporting by Angus McDowall; editing by David Stamp
+Reporting by Angus McDowall; editing by David Stamp and Sandra Maler